The right platform can make all the difference when building a website.

 The Verdict

-Wix is the winner in terms of ease of use.
+Wix is the winner for ease of use.
 If you're new to website building, its drag-and-drop functionality and all-in-one approach make it the easiest choice.

 Customization: How Flexible Are The Design Options?